hjudgesac/UnifiedJoule/run_booster/run_btp_booster.md

 6. Confirm the selected applications chosen in previous step are listed under the Capability Pacakages dropdown.
 Click **Next**.<br>
 ![run_booster](10.jpg)

 7. Leave the default **Formation Name**.
-From the SAP SuccessFactors System dropdown choose the SuccessFactors system registered under the BTP System Landscape in earlier steps.
-For SAP Start System, select the SAP Build Work Zone subscription that you created earlier in BTP subaccount.
-Click **Next**.</br>
+Under the Include System area choose the following and click **Next**. </br>
+  SAP Build WorkZone System: <Choose the SAP Build Work Zone created earlier>
+  SAP Cloud Identity Services System: <Choose the Cloud Identity Services Tenant>
+  Additional systems based on your specific scenario.
+In this example we are setting up Joule for SAP SuccessFactors and SAP S/4HANA Cloud so choose the appropriate sytem that is registered in the System Landscape for those respective solutions.
 ![run_booster](11.jpg)

-8. Confirm the validation check is successful and click **Next**.</br>
+10. Confirm the validation check is successful and click **Next**.</br>
   ![run_booster](12.jpg)

-9. Review the configuration settings and click **Finish**.</br>
+11. Review the configuration settings and click **Finish**.</br>
   ![run_booster](13.jpg)

-10. Confirm the booster execution is successful and click **Close**.</br>
+12. Confirm the booster execution is successful and click **Close**.</br>
 ![run_booster](7.png)